denniskigen/ampath-forms-old/docs/getting-started/getting-started.md

 Features on this page include:

 - The **Create New** button.
-Clicking on this launches the schema editor.
+Clicking on this launches the Schema Editor.
 - The **Forms List view** dropdown.
 You can use it to toggle between displaying Forms and Components.
 - The **Forms List search bar**.
 You can use it to search through the available Forms by name.
 You can also use the Published filter to limit your search to only forms that are published.
 - The **Forms List** - A list of all the Forms saved to the backend server.
 From it, you can see the Form names and versions, their published status, their retired status, and a list of actions you can take.
 These actions include the ability to: